doganfurkan/basic-notes/README.md

 ## Installation

+### For Firefox

+Download the extension from [Firefox Add-ons Store](https://addons.mozilla.org/en-US/firefox/addon/basic-notes/).

+### For Edge

+Download the extension from [Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/basic-notes/hkgbnmdgcemifeemcohcnadepdgeobkl)

+### For Safari

+I don't have a Mac, so I can't test it.
+If you have one, please let me know if it works.

+### Installian through developer mode

 1. Download or clone this repository
 2. Open your browser's extension management page:
    - Chrome: Navigate to `chrome://extensions/`